The best turntable deals 2026: lowest-ever prices on five-star record players

 The ATLP120USB we tested many years ago was a sturdy performer with a tonally even sound and ample features, including a USB output for ripping your vinyl into digital files to a Mac or PC.
 The updated 'X' model features a more efficient direct drive motor, anti-skating adjustment, a refreshed design and a switchable phono preamp.
 As a budget spinner, it's a solid design for vinyl newbies and amateur DJs.
 Deal price on silver finish only.

-Deal also available at Amazon
+Black finish available for £245 at Amazon

 The best deals on the very best turntables